east-sussex-county-council/Escc.Umbraco.Inception/README.md

 ##Check out the demo project

-We provided a demo project at [Github](https://github.com/Qite/InceptionDemo).
+Qite provided a demo project at [Github](https://github.com/Qite/InceptionDemo).

 ##Cool, where can I help
 - Well by testing it you might discover something we forgot or some situation we haven't faced yet.